auroranockert/artemis-sandbox/README.markdown

 About
 -------------------------------------------------------------------------------

-Please send mail (jens@nockert.se) if you use it, I like
+Please send mail (jens@nockert.se) if you use it, I like mail.